-MLB.com Names Three Red Sox Free Agents Most Likely To Return To Boston
+NESN

 The Boston Red Sox’s desire to cut payroll doesn’t mean some familiar faces won’t return.

 MLB.com’s Ian Browne on Friday named infielder’s Brock Holt and Mitch Moreland and pitcher Rick Porcello as the most likely free agents to return to Boston for the 2020 season and perhaps beyond.
-Holt, Morland and Porcello represent half the team’s free agents, but Brown believes their versatility, positive presences in the clubhouse and affordability might open the doors for them to return to Fenway Park.
+Holt, Moreland and Porcello represent half the team’s free agents, but Brown believes their versatility, positive presences in the clubhouse and affordability might open the door for them to return to Fenway Park.

 “Invaluable utility man Holt has not only been a rock for the Red Sox on the field, but he’s also their leader in the community,” Browne writes.
 “The Sox would like to keep Holt if it is financially feasible, and Holt lives in Boston year-round.
 Ultimately, however, it will come down to a business decision for both the player and the team.
 Moreland is another respected veteran who might return if the price is somewhere around the $6.5 million salary he received in each of the last two seasons.